Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 The constructor function `from_dataframe` iterates through the chunks and through the dictionary of columns of the input dataframe, calls the correct methods and converts the column to the desired type.

-With the general overview of the protocol and it's model in mind I will next present the path I took to implement it into the Vaex library.
+With the general overview of the protocol and its model in mind I will next present the path I took to implement it into the Vaex library.

 ## Implementation steps | Interesting topics covered, interesting lessons learned